-The way I think about writing for brass has evolved a lot over the years, especially for the instruments with which I’m not intimately familiar.
+The way I think about writing for brass has evolved over the years, especially for the instruments with which I'm not intimately familiar.
 One hopes to keep learning new things, and to learn from previous experiences.

 I used to write a lot for the piccolo trumpet in my arrangements, and still use it quite a bit.
 But really, I mean, a lot.
 I had the good(?) fortune to write for a couple of guys that loved to play piccolo and it colored my judgement.
 I've since learned that piccolo trumpet is like curry.
 A little bit goes a long way.